Supreme Court clears the way for development of South Kerry Greenway | RadioKerry.ie

 Deputy Government Chief Whip and Fine Gael TD Brendan Griffin has welcomed the news.
 He says he plans to raise the issue of funding for the South Kerry project in the Dáil this week.

-In November 2020 An Bord Pleanála granted planning permission for a 27- kilometer greenway from Glenbeigh to just outside Cahersiveen.
+In November 2020 an Bord Pleanála granted planning permission for a 27- kilometre greenway from Glenbeigh to just outside Cahersiveen.

 An Bord Pleanála's decision was then appealed to the High Court which dismissed the legal challenges and refused the objectors' leave to appeal the court's decision.